LazyVim/lazyvim.github.io/docs/plugins/ui.md

 ## [mini.indentscope](https://github.com/echasnovski/mini.indentscope)

- active indent guide and indent text objects
+ Active indent guide and indent text objects.
+When you're browsing code, this highlights the current level of indentation, and animates the highlighting.

 <Tabs>